UU-Human-Evolution/1MB335/Lab5.md

 **Do not forget to export your trees as image files.
 You will have to show them during the presentation.**

-**Question 1: Which files did IQ-TREE output?
+**Question 1: Which files do IQ-TREE output?
 Explain briefly what each of them is.**

+IQ-TREE creates several types of trees (e.g. a Neighbour Joining tree saved as .bionj file and an ML tree saved as .treefile).
+In order to properly visualize your tree, you'll need to use specific software, as trees are not represented in a way we can easily understand in our files.
+In order to plot them, we are going to use [FigTree](SRC/FigTree_v1.4.4).
+Download it onto your computer and start it.

+**Question 2: Compare the *.bionj* tree with the ML tree.
+Are there any differences?
+If so, explain what they are and why do you believe they are there.**

-Now let's look at the *.iqtree* file.
+Now let's look at the .iqtree file.

+#####Question 3:
-**Question 2: Which model did ModelFinder choose?
-From all the criteria calculated by this software, which one was used to determine the best-fitting model?**
+1. **Which model did ModelFinder choose?
+From all the criteria calculated by this software, which was used to determine the best-fitting model?**

-**Question 3: Briefly explain the best-fitting model.**
+2. **Briefly explain the best-fitting model.**

+#####Question 4:
-**Question 4: Now look at both your Maximum Likelihood tree and Consensus Tree.
+1. **Now look at both your Maximum Likelihood tree and Consensus Tree.
 Are they the same?
 If not, where do they differ?**

-**Question 5: In both trees, you can see a number at the base of each branch.
+2. **In both trees you can see a number at the base of each branch.
 That is the number of iterations that supported that branching during bootstrapping.
-Which one is your least supported branch?
-What does that mean in relation to your question?**
+Which is your least supported branch?
+What does that mean to your question?**

 **Repeat these steps for the full mitochondrial genome alignments.
 Remember to adapt the command above to run IQ-TREE and be careful to not over-write your files.**